What is human trafficking?

 Human trafficking is one of the fastest-growing criminal industries in the world.

-Today millions of people are trapped in conditions of human trafficking, sometimes referred to as “modern day slavery.”
+The International Labor Organization today estimates that millions of people are trapped in conditions of human trafficking, they refer to as “modern day slavery.”

 In India, entire families are enslaved in labor trafficking in brick kilns, rice mills, and garment factories working up to 20 hours a day.